PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Introduction

 \section{Introduction}

-Public reactions to privacy-related news are often rapid, polarized, and difficult to predict, yet they can have an outsized impact on policy, product adoption, and institutional trust.
-A notable example is Apple’s CSAM (Child Sexual Abuse Material) scanning feature, which aimed to detect abusive content on users’ devices before uploading to iCloud~\cite{ApplesDe68:online}.
-Although technically constrained and privacy-aware by design, the feature triggered a widespread backlash.
-Users feared the normalization of on-device surveillance and potential misuse by authoritarian governments.
-Apple ultimately suspended the rollout.
-This outcome wasn’t a failure of engineering—it was a failure to anticipate how user communities would interpret and respond to the privacy-related design decisions.
-Similar dynamics have arisen in numerous backlashes against commercial products and in broader debates over government surveillance.
+Public reactions to privacy-related events are often rapid, polarized, and difficult to predict, yet they can shape policy, product adoption, and institutional trust.
+Apple's CSAM scanning feature, for instance, was technically constrained and privacy-aware by design, but triggered widespread backlash over fears of normalized surveillance, leading Apple to suspend the rollout~\cite{ApplesDe68:online}.
+This was not a failure of engineering, but a failure to anticipate how users would reason about the data practice~\cite{whitten1999johnny}.
+If an AI agent could emulate how individual users think about privacy, development teams could simulate such reactions before deployment, policy makers could stress-test regulations against realistic privacy personas, and researchers could study individual variation without costly human studies~\cite{aher2023using}.

-One of the most widely adopted theories in modeling privacy is Nissenbaum’s contextual integrity~\cite{nissenbaum2004privacy}, which frames privacy as the appropriateness of information flows within specific contexts.
-For example, people were willing to share their location data to help cities plan bus routes or obtain traffic information, but were reluctant to share the same data for ads or for maps showing their travel patterns~\cite{Brushtravel}.
-Previous research often adopts this perspective to study the normative expectations of privacy within such contexts.
-For example, researchers systematically vary contextual factors such as data type, recipient, and purpose to examine how these variables influence people’s judgments of whether an information flow is appropriate~\cite{apthorpe2018discovering}.
-However, research from this perspective has largely focused on population-level patterns, offering a limited understanding of the individualized cognitive processes through which people reason about and articulate their own privacy concerns.

-This paper introduces \(\PRA\), an AI-agent design for modeling how individual users form privacy concerns in response to real-world news.
-With the rapid advancement of LLM-based agents, their capacity for complex reasoning and behavioral simulation has grown significantly~\cite{park2024generativeagentsimulations1000, park2023generativeagentsinteractivesimulacra, ExplorLLMcollabration_ACL2024, OpinionDynamics_NAACL2024, Role-playing_EMNLP2024, Roleplaying_EMNLP2023, CogBias_iclr2025}.
-Building on this progress, we seek to explore the following research question: \textit{Can an LLM-based agent emulate a ``privacy mind'' analogous to that of a human — that is, can it faithfully mimic human privacy concerns in context?}

-Our key innovation is to operationalize Contextual Integrity~\citep{nissenbaum2004privacy} at the level of individual reasoning rather than population averages. \(\PRA\) constructs a personalized cognitive model from each user’s historical comments, encoding how they interpret norms around data type, recipient, and purpose, along the five axes defined by Antecedents–Privacy Concerns–Outcomes (APCO) framework~\citep{smith2011information}.
-When exposed to a new privacy-related event, the system dynamically activates the most relevant privacy orientations to generate a synthetic comment that simulates how that user would respond.
-This approach moves beyond aggregate attitude modeling by computationally instantiating context-dependent privacy reasoning for individual users, enabling fine-grained, interpretable predictions of their expressed concerns.